Textadept 12.6 Manual

 2. Textadept’s modules/ directory.

-Textadept will only load modules it is explicitly told to load (e.g. from your ~/.textadept/init.lua).
+Just because a module exists does not mean Textadept will automatically load it.
+The editor only loads modules it is explicitly told to load (e.g. from your ~/.textadept/init.lua).
 For example, in your ~/.textadept/init.lua:

 local lsp = require('lsp')